shaktimaan00/Authorization_NodeJS/README.md

 4. Open the frontend directory in your code editor.
 5. Ensure that your frontend application (index.html) is set to run on port 5500 using live server.

+## Postman Collection

+A Postman collection is included in the backend folder for testing the API endpoints.

+1. Open Postman and import the provided collection (`ExpressAuthJWTAPI.postman_collection.json`).
+2. Use the collection to test each API endpoint with different scenarios.

 ## Routes

 ### Public Routes